LukeNow/GPT-Disk-On-Ram/README.md

     $ sudo rmmod dor

 Everything should be removed and the device driver should no longer be active.

-# TODO
-- Make userspace-friendly ioctl commands to format the partitions or expand storage while the driver is loaded
-- Refactor some ugly code in the partition making section
-- Create support for specifiying partition/disk size at load time through device driver parameters

 # Info
 This project was done mainly to learn about block device driver fundamentals and to learn about partitioning schemes.